Seethathodu: History

 The Koikkal rajas of Pandalam divided their kingdom into two parts as Valiyakoyikkal (including the parts of Pandalam) and Kochukoikkal (including the western parts) for administrative convenience.
 Kochukoikkal is today a part of Seethathodu panchayath.
 Advocate Kochukoikkal Thalachira Barayanan founded the first school (S.N.D.P school) in this region.
 Seethathodu panchayath was formed on 20 November 1968 and T.K Raghavan became the first president.

+Joby T Easow is the president who played a decisive role in the development of Seethathodu.

+He was the president for only 555 days.

+During this time the construction of Seethathodu bus stand was started and completed.
+This was done during the Covid prevention.